HexmosTech/udwall/README.md

 The core `iptables` logic to fix the Docker/UFW security flaw is based on the work by [chaifeng/ufw-docker](https://github.com/chaifeng/ufw-docker). `udwall` extends this by adding declarative state management.

+---

+## Related Projects

+**[LiveReview](https://hexmos.com/livereview)** - I'm building a private AI code review tool that runs on your LLM key (OpenAI, Gemini, etc.) with flat, no-seat pricing — designed for small teams.
+Check it out, if that's your kind of thing.

+LiveReview helps you get great feedback on your PR/MR in a few minutes.

+Saves hours on every PR by giving fast, automated first-pass reviews.
+Helps both junior/senior engineers to go faster.

+If you're tired of waiting for your peer to review your code or are not confident that they'll provide valid feedback, here's LiveReview for you.

+## ⭐ Star This Repository

+If you find these tools helpful, please consider giving us a ⭐ star on GitHub!
+It helps us reach more developers who could benefit from these utilities.

+---

 ## 📄 License

 [MIT](LICENSE)